onyx-platform/onyx-platform.github.io/_drafts/2016-06-13-Task-Bundles.md

 For one, it's often too specific.
 Data is it's own API, there is no way to establish inference relationships between facts in a data structures.
 As humans, we prefer taking mental shortcuts and abstracting away the details.
 We set defaults, use inference rules and assume things.

-A data structure based API forces you to decide all-the-things upfront.
+A data structure based API forces you to understand and decide all-the-things upfront.
 A common approach to conquer this problem is to include a sort of meta-language in the data structure.
-This leads to rewriting your host language for all but the simplest cases.
+In all but the simplest cases, this leads to recreating a programming language and interpreter in your data structures.
+It's much better to use what we already have.

-We already have wonderful tools for manipulating data structures, they are built into Clojure!
+We have wonderful tools for manipulating data structures, they are built into Clojure!
 We routinely use these tools to build abstractions for ourselves.
 They allow us to move up and down conceptual levels, all the way from `(start-server ...)` down to `(.readLine (io/reader (ServerSocket.
 80)))`

-In order for the abstractions we build to be useful for others, or in the in the context of a larger system, they must share a common contract for composition.
+In order for the abstractions we build to be useful for others, or useful in the in the context of a larger system, they must share a common contract for composition.
 By doing this, the overall abstraction does not matter as what it produces can just snap into place.